WordPress/openverse/documentation/projects/proposals/relicensing/20241028-implementation_plan_relicensing.md

   The GNU GPL license is a good fit for the rest of the codebase, since there are no special requirements for this code (unlike apps and libs).

+I have audited the licenses of our dependencies (specifically those of the API and frontend) and they are compatible with us switching to the AGPL license.
+Additionally Airflow is licensed under the Apache license which is also compatible with us relicensing to GPL.

 ### Institute code freeze

 We need to institute a code freeze because we need to add the commit hash of the